USS Magnolia

-USS Magnolia was a steamer captured by the Union Navy during the American Civil War.
-She was planned to be used by the Union Navy to patrol navigable waterways of the Confederacy to prevent the South from trading with other countries.
+USS Magnolia was a paddle steamer captured by the Union Navy during the American Civil War.
+She served with the Union Navy from 1862-1865 primarily to enforce the naval blockade of the Confederacy off of its Atlantic and Gulf coasts.

 Service history

 Magnolia, a wooden, seagoing, sidewheel steamer built by J. Simonson of Greenpoint, New York for Charles Morgan's Southern Steamship Company.
 Launched in 1854, the ship was impressed as a public vessel in New Orleans, Louisiana, 15 January 1862, by Maj.
 Gen. Mansfield Lovell, CSA, acting for the Confederacy's Secretary of War Judah P. Benjamin.
 The South's original plan to arm her as a ram was dropped in favor of turning her into a blockade runner.
 In 1858 Floridian cattle man Captain James McKay Sr. of Tampa made a contract with the Morgan Line.
 This contract allowed McKay to use Magnolia twice a month at a price of $1,500 each run in order to ship cattle to Cuba, making Magnolia the first of many ships to be used in the same way.
 For this reason, the introduction of Spanish doubloons to Florida can be traced back to the trading trips made by Magnolia.
 Magnolia made at least two successful runs to nearby British islands in 1861 carrying large cargoes.

-On 19 February 1862, while trying to escape from Pass a' l’Outre in the Gulf of Mexico with a large cargo of cotton and rosin, in a dense fog, she was detected and chased by Union ships Brooklyn and Mercedita.
-After a daylong pursuit, Magnolia was intercepted and captured by South Carolina near the entrance to Mobile Bay.
+On 19 February 1862, while trying to escape in a dense fog through Pass a' l’Outre to the Gulf of Mexico with a large cargo of cotton and rosin, Magnolia was detected and chased by Union ships Brooklyn and Mercedita.
+After a daylong pursuit, Magnolia was intercepted by South Carolina near the entrance to Mobile Bay.
+Under cannon fire from both Brooklyn and South Carolina, Magnolia's Confederate crew and passengers abandoned their run, attempted to destroy the ship by setting fire to cotton cargo, opening seacocks, and exploding a boiler, then departed in small boats.
+A boarding party from South Carolina under command of Lt.
+James Parker took possession of Magnolia, extinguished the fires, and stopped the flooding.
+Magnolias passengers and crew were taken prisoner.
+Her destination was discovered to have been Havana, Cuba, a Spanish colony at the time.
+Letters found aboard Magnolia documented arms purchases by the Confederacy from Spain, and implicated the Spanish consul in New Orleans as an intermediary profiting from the deals.